War in Donbas: Escalation in January 2015

 The new terminal building at Donetsk International Airport, which had been a site of fighting between Ukrainian and separatist troops since May 2014, was captured by the DPR forces on 15 January.
 In the days prior to the capturing, the airport was heavily barraged by separatist rocket fire.
 DPR leader Alexander Zakharchenko stated that the capture of the airport was the first step toward regaining territory lost to Ukrainian forces during the middle of 2014.
 He said "Let our countrymen hear this: We will not just give up our land.
 We will either take it back peacefully, or like that", referring to the capture of the airport.

-Such an offensive by separatist forces would signal the complete breakdown of the frequently ignored Minsk Protocol, which established a buffer zone between Ukrainian-controlled and separatist-controlled territories.
+Such an offensive by separatist forces would signal the complete breakdown of the ceasefire.
 Ukrainian forces said that there had been "no order to retreat" from the airport, and DPR parliament chairman Andrey Purgin said that while DPR forces had gained control of the terminal buildings, fighting was ongoing because "the Ukrainians have lots of places to hide".
 Concurrently, a new round of Minsk talks, scheduled for 16 January by the Trilateral Contact Group on Ukraine, was called off after DPR and LPR leaders Alexander Zakharchenko and Igor Plotnitsky refused to attend.

 A government military operation at the weekend of 17–18 January resulted in Ukrainian forces recapturing most of Donetsk International Airport.
 According to Ukrainian NSDC representative Andriy Lysenko, the operation restored the lines of control established by the Minsk Protocol, and therefore did not constitute a violation of it.
 The operation caused fighting to move toward Donetsk proper, resulting in heavy shelling of residential areas of the city that border the airport.
 DPR authorities said that they halted government forces at Putylivskiy bridge, which connects the airport and the city proper.
 The bridge, which is strategically important, was destroyed during the fighting.
 OSCE monitors reported that shelling had caused heavy damage in the Donetsk residential districts of Kyivskyi, Kirovskyi, Petrovskyi, and Voroshilovskyi.